Aempyre/lake-missoula/README.md

                                 defaulting this to 100, the server does that as well, this seems redundant and should be discussed.

+  3. A bonus client built as a React.js app that accepts a range through its
+      webapp UI, then (using axios as specified), gets the game result from the cloud function and displays it in the UI.

 ### Installation and Setup: